thecannons/BaseBuilding-DayZ/basebuilding/dayz_1.world/README.txt

-All files are not a simply copy and paste and overwrite!
+All files are NOT NOT NOT a simple copy and paste and overwrite!

-You must get your hands a little dirty in code to install this as there are many types of different maps, missions etc.
+You must get your hands a little dirty in code to install this as there are many types of different maps, missions etc but for the most part, its fairly easy if you've played with mission files before

 I will best explain this in a written tutorial.